aurigandrea/nudigitalheritage/src/blog/2024 - 05 - 08 - digital-storytelling-from-scratch-welcome-to-aru-town.md

 ---
 title: Digital Storytelling from scratch?
 Welcome to ARU Town
-description: "**It's like the start of a lousy whodunnit: 50 tense people from different backgrounds who do not necessarily want to be there but must be locked together.
+description: "<b>It's like the start of a lousy whodunnit: 50 tense people from different backgrounds who do not necessarily want to be there but must be locked together.
 This is how the mandatory Research Communications class I randomly found myself leading and building from scratch started.
-How did I do?**"
+How did I do?<b>"
 author: Andrea Kocsis
 date: 2024-05-08T09:37:34.822Z
 tags:
   - post
+  - news1
+  - news3
-  - news
+  - featured
 image: /assets/blog/screenshot-2024-05-08-at-10.46.46.png
 imageAlt: ARU HiPPS Town landing page in browser
 ---